Superior Senegal beat Mali to advance to Cup of Nations semi-finals

 Mali had a handful of half-chances in the second half but were mainly on the back foot with hard-working striker Lassine Sinayoko an outlet for a rare counter-attack, which kept Edouard Mendy in Senegal’s goal on his toes.

-Hosts Morocco were taking on Cameroon in the second of the quarter-final clashes later on Friday.
+Hosts Morocco were playing Cameroon in the second of the quarter-final clashes later on Friday.